 Everything works now! *Except the horn.

 A week ago my Boomer friend (OK BOOMER) was complaining about people lowering their cars.
 “It looks stupid and probably ruins it.”
-Well, guess what I did over the weekend?
+Well, guess what I did?